Ruined stone walls of the Hellfire Club standing on a green hill overlooking the Dublin valley.

 AdmissionFree (no ticket required)

-ParkingSpace for ~70 cars on the R115 road, 6.5 km south of Rathfarnham
+ParkingSpace for approximately 70 cars on the R115, roughly 6.5 km south of Rathfarnham

-Trail mapsDownloadable PDF: Hell Fire Massyes Estate Map
+Trail mapsDownload the Hell Fire Massyes Estate Map

 Getting there

-• By car: The site is a 30‑minute drive south of Dublin city centre via the R115.
-Follow signs for “Hellfire Club” – the car‑park entrance is clearly marked.
+• By car: The site is about a 30-minute drive south of Dublin city centre via the R115.
+Follow road signs for “Hellfire Club” – the entrance to the car park is clearly marked on the right.

-• By public transport: No direct bus reaches the summit.
-The nearest stop is the 15/15B bus at Ballycullen Road (Stop 6282).
-From there a short taxi ride (≈ 5 min) or a 15‑minute walk up the hill is required.
+• By public transport: No bus routes reach the summit directly.
+The closest stop is the 15/15B bus at Ballycullen Road (Stop 6282).
+From there, a short taxi ride or a brisk 15-minute uphill walk is required.

-• Walking routes: Several marked paths lead from the car‑park to the ruins.
-The most popular is the Montpelier Loop, which ascends gently before reaching the lodge.
-For a quicker ascent, a steep gravel track on the right side of the trail gains the summit in under ten minutes.
+• Walking access: Multiple paths connect the car park to the ruin.
+The Montpelier Loop offers a steady, well-graded ascent.
+For a quicker route, a steep gravel track on the right side of the main trail reaches the summit in under ten minutes.

-• The terrain is uneven and includes some steep sections; sturdy walking shoes are advisable.
+• The ground is uneven and includes loose gravel and tree roots; sturdy walking shoes with good grip are essential.

-• Dogs are welcome but must be kept on a leash, especially near the ruins.
+• Dogs are welcome but must be kept on a short lead, particularly near the ruin and along the main trail where other walkers and cyclists use the path.

 Nearby attractions